SERVICE DOGS FREQUENTLY ASKED QUESTIONS!

 Step Three - The Client Application Team will thoroughly review the Full Application and conduct a home visit to determine if a SMSD dog is appropriate.
 Due to difficulties in gaining access to medical personnel and obtain necessary information for approval and scheduling the home visit, this may take up to ten weeks.
 Smoky Mountain Service Dogs will notify clients within one week if their Preliminary Application or Full Application is declined.

-Step Five - Dog/Client Match and custom training (this process may take up to one year depending on the age, training level and availability of dogs within the SMSD program).
+Step Four - Dog/Client Match and custom training (this process may take up to one year depending on the age, training level and availability of dogs within the SMSD program).

 What are the estimated costs associated with owning a service dog?